-- (c) General contact information for the company's SIU as well as contact information for the person / position(s) responsible for overseeing the insurer's antifraud efforts - (d) A description of the insurer's standard operating procedures (SOP) for investigating suspected insurance fraud. - (7) A statement as to whether the insurer utilizes an external / third party as their SIU or in conjunction with their internal SIU. - (a) If an external / third party is used to substantially perform the insurer's SIU function, the insurer shall provide the name of the company(ies) used and contact information for the company(ies). - (b) The insurer shall specify the internal person(s) or position(s) responsible for maintaining contact with the external company(ies) who will serve as the insurer's SIU - (c) The insurer shall provide a description as to how they will monitor and/or gauge the external / third party's compliance with insurer antifraud mandates.
+- (d) General contact information for the company's SIU as well as contact information for the person/position(s) responsible for overseeing the insurer's antifraud efforts. - (e) A description of the insurer's SOPs for investigating suspected insurance fraud. - (10) A statement as to whether the insurer utilizes an external/third party as their SIU or in conjunction with their internal SIU. - (a) If an external/third party is used to substantially perform the insurer's SIU function, the insurer shall provide the name of the company(ies) used and contact information for the company(ies). - (b) The insurer shall specify the internal persons or position responsible for maintaining contact with the external company(ies) which will serve as the insurer's SIU.
+The insurer shall provide a description of how they will monitor and/or gauge the external/third party's compliance with insurer antifraud mandates.